 Video features GMREC

-Georgia Public Broadcasting recently aired an episode of Fast Forward recorded at the Georgia Mountain Research and Education Center.
+Georgia Public Broadcasting aired an episode of Fast Forward recorded at the Georgia Mountain Research and Education Center.